Accelerated BSN Admission Requirements

 - Have a minimum 2.50 cumulative grade point average (GPA) for all college course work (including transfer work and excluding developmental courses) and be in good academic standing

-- Complete required prerequisite courses for the program with a minimum grade of “C” or higher in each course prior to fall or spring entry; prerequisite courses are the first three semesters as listed on the degree plan for a total of 61 hours
+- Complete required prerequisite courses for the program with a minimum grade of “C” or higher in each course prior to fall or spring entry.

-- Science courses taken more than five years prior to program application may not be eligible.
+- Science courses taken more than five years prior to program application may or may not be eligible.
 See advisor for more information and to request a science course evaluation.

-NOTE: The application process for the BSNA Program requires a criminal background check.
+NOTE: The application process for the Accelerated BSN Program requires a criminal background check.
 Many clinical facilities require a criminal background check and/or drug screen on CHS students and have the authority to deny clinical training in their facility, secondary to the outcome of either screening.
 Students unable to practice in any clinical agency because of the outcome of either screening will be unable to complete the program objectives, thereby revoking admission into a program or halting continued progression in the student’s program of study.
 RN licensure requires a state and federal criminal background check.
 Students who have been convicted of a crime, including those that are sealed or expunged, must seek permission from the ASBN to write the licensure exam to become a registered nurse (see Addendum).
-The criminal background check information and frequently asked questions are located on the ASBN website and click on the Licensing tab.
+The criminal background check information and frequently asked questions are located on the ASBN website.
+Click on the licensing tab.

-Admission into the BSNA Program is competitive.
+Admission into the Accelerated BSN Program is competitive.
 Students who meet the minimum criteria identified above are eligible to submit an application for admission.

 - Application Deadline – March 1st for fall entry into the program and October 1st for spring entry into the program

 - Eligible students must submit an application for admission to the Advising Coordinator for the College of Health Sciences prior to the application deadline